 The CAISO also proposes changes to how it handles requests for extending planned outages.
 Currently resources on planned outages that request an outage be extended are typically granted.
 The basis for this is that denying the outage does not change the fact that the resource will still be on outage.
-However, this practice does not requireaccurately reflect the fact that the new extension needs to be restudied for reliability and reevaluated for substitution erjust like a new outage.
-Operators and engineers need time to study such changes and submitting them as new outages would provide adequate incentives to accelerate completion of the maintenance clarity and consistency to that timeline.
+However, this practice does not accurately reflect the fact that the new extension needs to be restudied for reliability and reevaluated for substitution just like a new outage.
+Operators and engineers need time to study such changes and submitting them as new outages would provide clarity and consistency to that timeline.